mate-desktop/mate-desktop.org/README.md

     for FILE in *.md; do sed -i 's/\/martin\/Migration//g' ${FILE}; done rm *.wp

-The meta data and content were merged using `scripts/merge_meta.sh`.
+The metadata and content were merged using `scripts/merge_meta.sh`.

 # The clean up

-At this point you have a basic Nikola site that preserves all the content (but not the comments) from the Wordpress site.
-Now the hacking begins...
+At this point you have a basic Nikola site that preserves all the content (but not the comments) from the WordPress site.
+Now the hacking begins.

 # Building and deploying the site

 When the site cleanup is complete, Nikola will be integrated with Git so that any new pushes to the mate-desktop.org Git repository will automatically trigger a Nikola build and deploy.

 In the meantime, here is how Nikola can be run manually.
-This assumes you are running as me on the server however.
+This assumes you are running as me on the server, however.

     source ~/PythonEnvs/nikola-621/bin/activate
     cd ~/Websites/mate-desktop.org